-- 1. Documented reforestation plans, including designation of all harvest areas for either natural, planted, or direct seeded regeneration and prompt reforestation, unless delayed for site-specific environmental or forest health considerations or legal requirements, through planting within two years or two planting seasons, or by planned natural regeneration methods within five years. - 2.
-Clear criteria to judge adequate regeneration and appropriate actions to correct understocked areas and achieve acceptable species composition and stocking rates for planting, direct seeding, and natural regeneration. - 3.
-Plantings of native or non-invasive naturalized tree species are preferred.
-In exceptional circumstances where exotic tree species are being planted, they should not increase risk to native ecosystems. - 4.
-Protection of desirable or planned advanced natural regeneration during harvest.
+- Documented reforestation plans, including designation of all harvest areas for either natural, planted or direct seeded regeneration and prompt reforestation, unless delayed for sitespecific environmental or forest health considerations or legal requirements, through planting within two years or two planting seasons, or by planned natural regeneration methods within five years. - 2.
+Clear criteria to judge adequate regeneration and appropriate actions to correct understocked areas and achieve acceptable species composition and stocking rates for planting, direct seeding and natural regeneration. - 3.
+Plantings of exotic tree species should not increase risk to native ecosystems. - 4.
+Protection of desirable or planned advanced natural regeneration during harvest. - 5.
+Any planned afforestation activity should include a plan that considers potential ecological impacts of the selection and planting of tree species in non-forested landscapes.